Trade Regulations

 • Shipments that may damage or delay equipment, other shipments or personnel

 The United States has similar restrictions.
-These are some of the items you cannot ship to the U.S.:
+Some of these restricted items include:

 • Drug paraphernalia, including smoking pipes